jasp-stats/jasp-desktop/Resources/Help/analyses/anovarepeatedmeasures.md

     - Helmert: When this contrast is selected, the mean of each level is compared to the mean of the subsequent levels.
 This is the reverse of the difference contrast.
     - repeated: By selecting this contrast, the mean of each level is compared to the mean of the following level.
     - polynomial: This contrast tests polynomial trends in the data.
 The specific polynomial that will be used for the analysis depends on the number of levels of the repeated measures factor.
 The degree of the trend used for the analysis is the number of levels minus 1.
 Therefore, if the repeated measures factor consist of 2 levels, a linear trend is analysed.
 If the repeated measures factor consists of three levels, a quadratic trend is analysed in addition to the linear trend.
+    - custom: Here, the contrast weights can be specified manually.
+Some weights need to be non-zero.
 - Assume equal variances: This option can be selected when the variances of the levels of the independent variable are assumed to be equal.
   - Confidence interval: Confidence interval for the location parameter.
 By default, the confidence interval is set to 95%.
 This can be changed into the desired percentage.